Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online since 2004.

 What's the big deal?

-It's A Wonderful Life is a Christmas fantasy film released in 1946 and was directed by Frank Capra.
+It's A Wonderful Life is a black-and-white Christmas fantasy film released in 1946 and was directed by Frank Capra.
 The film is an adaptation of the 1943 short story The Greatest Gift by Philip Van Doren Stern and concerns a suicidal man who is mysteriously given the opportunity to see how much he has affected the lives of those around him.
 The film stars James Stewart, Donna Reed, Lionel Barrymore and Henry Travers.
 Despite being a box office failure when it was first released, the film has gone on to become one of the most popular in American cinema and is now regarded as traditional Christmas viewing.
 It was nominated for five Academy awards and frequently features on lists of the greatest movies of all time.
 Capra himself chose this film as his personal favourite of his illustrious career, screening it for his family every year.

 What's It About?